-The 3rd European Youth Work Convention and its surrounding kick-off phase (accompanying preparation and follow-up activities in different formats) are a unique opportunity to bring the political commitment close to the youth work community of practice in Europe.
-The 3rd EYWC is the time and place for the community to discuss what is in the political documents and to plan how that can be put into practice in their different countries and youth work settings.
-The event aims to provide guidance and inspiration for implementing the European Youth Work Agenda and to spread a feeling of ownership for that process going beyond the event itself.
-Networking and community building among the participants in the Convention encourage and sustain engagement in implementing the EYWA.
-Continuous engagement of these participant delegations from 50 countries is a crucial factor in making the Agenda implementation a success.
+The 3rd European Youth Work Convention and its surrounding kick-off phase (accompanying preparation and follow-up activities in different formats) have been a unique opportunity to bring the political commitment close to the youth work community of practice in Europe.
+The 3rd EYWC was the time and place for the community to discuss what is in the political documents and to plan how that can be put into practice in their different countries and youth work settings.
+The event aimed to provide guidance and inspiration for implementing the European Youth Work Agenda in the Bonn Process and to spread a feeling of ownership for that process going beyond the event itself.
+Networking and community building among the participants in the Convention encouraged and sustained engagement in implementing the EYWA in the Bonn Process.
+Continuous engagement of these participant delegations from 50 countries is a crucial factor in making the Bonn Process a success.
 In their capacity as multipliers, they will have a lasting impact not only beyond the event but also beyond the EU borders.
-A final declaration for the youth work community of practice to confirm ownership of the process is written during the event.
-Developments within the youth work community of practice of the member States and at European level are intended to feed into the 3rd EYWC and the kick-off phase.
+A final Declaration for the youth work community of practice to confirm ownership of the Bonn process was written during the event.
+Developments within the youth work community of practice of the member States and at European level have fed into the 3rd EYWC and its kick-off phase.

 Bonn Process (implementation of measures and activities)